Biden touts 'national unity' in prerecorded 9/11 message to America

 "Unity is what makes us who we are, America at its best," Biden said.
 "To me, that's the central lesson of September 11th."

+In noting unity, Biden said he has also witnessed the "dark side of human nature" over "fear and anger, resentment and violence against Muslim Americans, true and faithful followers of a peaceful religion."

-Biden Saturday will be in all three sites where planes crashed on 9/11, in New York City, at the Pentagon in Arlington, Va., and Shanksville, Pa., for memorial events.
+Biden on Saturday will attend memorial events at all three sites where planes crashed on 9/11: in New York City, at the Pentagon in Arlington, Virginia, and in Shanksville, Pennsylvania.